mauserzjeh/null/README.md

 ## Features
 - Uses a generic type for the underlying value
-- Provides an easy way to test if certain struct fields were set after unmarshaling a json message
+- Provides an easy way to test if certain struct fields were set after unmarshaling a `JSON` message
 - Makes it easier to update only those fields in the database which were set previously.
 Especially in `NoSQL` databases using `JSON` documents
 - Compatible with the standard `database/sql` package
     - If the underlying type is a custom type that the standard `database/sql` package can't handle, then it is possible to implement the `sql.Scanner` and `driver.Valuer` interfaces for that given type to be compatible